quii/learn-go-with-tests/io.md

 ./FileSystemStore_test.go:17:15: store.GetLeague undefined (type FileSystemStore has no field or method GetLeague)
 ```

-It's complaining because we're passing in a `Reader` but not expecting one and it doesnt have `GetLeague` defined yet.
+It's complaining because we're passing in a `Reader` but not expecting one and it doesn't have `GetLeague` defined yet.

 ```go
 type FileSystemStore struct {